Precision Joint Constraints on Cosmology and Gravity Using Strongly Lensed Gravitational Wave Populations: Conclusion and discussion

-We investigate the joint constraint of Hubble constant and post-Newtonian parameter $\gamma$ from the population statistics of strongly lensed GWs originating from BBH mergers.
-The results demonstrate that this population-based approach offers significantly improved joint constraints relative to other existing joint probes.
-Notably, this method only depends on the observations of the time delay distribution and the total number of lensed GW events, no need the EM counterparts and GW waveform knowledge.
-Owing to the anticipated low uncertainties in both time delay measurements and event counts, this approach offers considerable potential for delivering powerful and robust constraints, thereby serving as a promising joint probe for both cosmology and gravity.
+Our results (see Table~\ref{tab:priors_constraints}) show that this population-based approach achieves joint constraints of $0.60\%\sim0.99\%$ for $H_0$ and $0.53\%\sim3.3\%$ for $\gamma$, compared to $\sim2\%$ for $H_0$ and $\sim20\%$ for $\gamma$ from existing joint constraints, indicating significantly improved performance.
+Importantly, the proposed method relies solely on the observed time-delay distribution and the total number of lensed GW events, without requiring electromagnetic counterparts, detailed GW waveform modeling, or resolved stellar kinematics of the lens galaxy.
+Due to the expected low uncertainties in both time-delay measurements and event counts, this approach holds strong potential for delivering precise and robust constraints.
+Lensed GW population statistics thus constitute a precise and robust probe for joint tests of cosmology and gravity.

-There are several topics that can be explored in future work.
-Firstly, more source distribution models can be considered, such as those given by \cite{Dominik:2013tma,Belczynski:2016obo}.
-In addition, more realistic lens models could be adopted, including the singular isothermal ellipsoid model \cite{kormann1994isothermal}, the generalized Navarro-Frenk-White model \cite{Jing:1999ir}, and even the model based on numerically simulated dark matter halo mass function \cite{Behroozi:2012iw}.
-In such cases, it would be necessary to re-investigate how to properly incorporate the PPN parameter $\gamma$ into these frameworks.
-Furthermore, extensions to other cosmological models (e.g., $w$CDM) and constraints on additional PPN parameters, are worth investigating.
-Lastly, a thorough analysis of systematic errors, such as uncertainties in the VDF parameters, should also be addressed.
-These aspects will be explored in detail in our future research.